nickfargo/state/src/state-function.coffee.md

 ## [state()](#state-function)

-Invoking the exported `state` function is the primary point of entry into the module.
-The `state` function is used either to:
+The primary point of entry into the module is to invoke the exported `state` function.
+This is used either to:

 1. generate a formal `StateExpression` object; or
 2. bestow any given `owner` object with a working state implementation.